algolia/docsearch/docs/src/behavior.md

 title: Dropdown Behavior
 ---

-Our JS library `docsearch.js` is a wrapper of the [Algolia autocomplete.js][1] library.
+Our JS library `docsearch.js` is packaged into underlying packages to enhance the modularity of the codebase.
 This library will listen to every keystrokes typed in the search input, query Algolia, and display the results in a dropdown.
 Everything is already configured for you to work with DocSearch.
 Our UI library also exposes configuration options you can use to go even further.
 You will discover Algolia out of the box for documentation.
 Let's start the **learn as you type** experience.

+To go under thee hood, here is a quick description of the packages:

+- Docsearch-core: the behavior logic business.
+- Docsearch-renderer-downshift: the renderer used to create the autocomplete.
+  The default renderer relies on [downshift][1] but it can be replaced
+- Docsearch-theme-light: the defacto theme that can be replaced too These 3 packages are the basis of the library.

 ## `appId`